-Heroes Of The Opioid Crisis: “We need to stop treating the two facets of this crisis as if they were mutually exclusive” With Thomas Bognanno
+Heroes Of The Opioid Crisis: “We need to stop treating the two facets of this crisis as if they were mutually exclusive”, With Thomas Bognanno and Marco Derhy

 …we need to demand that policymakers stop trying to treat the two main facets of this crisis — shutting off the supply of opioids and significantly increasing addiction treatment — as if they were mutually exclusive.
 They are not.
 They are inextricably entwined, and together they need to be addressed by policies that recognize they are parts of the same problem while representing a different population segment with diverse needs.
 This is one war and requires a coordinated strategy that deals with the people currently addicted to opioids who need to have unfettered access to treatment options, and concurrently, works to prevent another generation of people from going down the same dark hole of access to and misuse of opioids.

-I had the pleasure of interviewing Thomas Bognanno, president and CEO of Community Health Charities, a nonprofit health expert with more than 30 years’ experience.
+As part of my series Heroes Of The Opioid Crisis, I had the pleasure of interviewing Thomas Bognanno, president and C.E.O. of Community Health Charities, a nonprofit health expert with more than 30 years of experience.
 Prior to joining Community Health Charities in 2006, Tom had a distinguished 20-year career with the American Diabetes Association and the American Cancer Society.
 Tom serves on the ZERO: The End to Prostate Cancer Board of Directors, Zeta Beta Tau Fraternity Foundation, Board of Directors and Corporate Governance Committee for the Institute for Sustainable Development, and the National Health Council Membership Committee.

 I have spent my entire professional life in the nonprofit arena, focused on chronic disease, health and wellness.

 The opioid epidemic has been gaining strength for years and began to be recognized as a major problem as far back as 1991.
-That is when deaths began to rise alarmingly and paralleled an increase in the prescribing of opioid and related compounds for the treatment of pain.
-There are many players involved, and it is not my purpose to point fingers, because to some extent all are guilty for letting this get out of hand.
-There is no question however that this increase in prescriptions was fueled by inaccurate claims by pharmaceutical companies that the risk to addiction was low.
+That is when deaths began to rise alarmingly and paralleled an increase in prescribing opioids and related compounds for the treatment of pain.
+There are many players involved, and it is not my purpose to point fingers because, to some extent, all are guilty for letting this get out of hand.
+However, there is no question that this increase in prescriptions was fueled by inaccurate claims by pharmaceutical companies that the addiction risk was low.
 Along with this, we saw an increase also in the promotion of opioids for addressing pain issues in patients even though there was, at the time, very little data related to the long-term risk versus benefits.
 Opioids were readily available, and medical professionals prescribed them liberally.

 This unfortunate turn led yet again to another surge in opioid-related abuse and deaths five years ago when the synthetic drug fentanyl entered our everyday consciousness.
 The use of fentanyl introduced yet another complication to this tragic tale with the added weight of crime organizations that reap incredible profits by mixing heroin with fentanyl, which almost guarantees a death sentence for buyers who were often unaware of the power behind the pills.

-Can you share three things that the community and society can do help you address the root of this problem?
+M.D; Can you share three things that the community and society can do to help you address the root of this problem?
 Can you give some examples?

-The third action we can all take, and must take, goes back to where I started this article — by confronting our own biases and lack of understanding.
+The third action we can all take and must take goes back to where I started this article — by confronting our own biases and lack of understanding.
 Our lack of empathy even.
 The mothers and fathers, sons and daughters, on the National Mall with me that afternoon did not blame the deaths of their loved ones on moral failures.
 I do not, and this has been a long and painful journey for me, blaming the death of my dearest little brother on his lack of moral conviction and strength.
-We as a nation of compassionate and yet informed citizens need to understand that addiction truly is a chronic disease.
+As a nation of compassionate and yet informed citizens, we need to understand that addiction truly is a chronic disease.
 A reoccurring disease at that.

-No one willfully chooses a path that leads to total destruction that includes loss of jobs, families, and freedom, and ultimately their lives.
-At some level, and at some critical point, the addiction slips beyond the individual’s control.
-Let’s address addiction as a national mandate, a crisis that can be fought and won with the combination of effective and comprehensive legislation, enhanced access to treatment, and by treating the condition as a chronic disease of the body and the mind.
+No one willfully chooses a path that leads to total destruction, including loss of jobs, families, freedom, and ultimately their lives.
+At some level and critical point, the addiction slips beyond the individual’s control.
+Let’s address addiction as a national mandate.
+This crisis can be fought and won with the combination of effective and comprehensive legislation, enhanced access to treatment, and by treating the condition as a chronic disease of the body and the mind.

 @tbognanno1 on Twitter https://twitter.com/tbognanno1